 Unlike Groovy there is no new keyword in Kotlin.
-To create an instance of a class you can just use class name with constructor parameters.
+To create an instance of a class you can just use a class name with constructor parameters.

 Unlike Groovy there is no implicit narrowing/widening conversion for numbers in Kotlin.

 Go is very easy to learn and has several interesting concepts like the go funcs and the channel system which makes it a scalable language.
 But I personally think it also has it’s disadvantages.
-For example it requires to write much boilerplate code.
+For example, it requires to write much boilerplate code.
 You need to convert data all the way around.

 Kotlin runs on the Java virtual machine, Golang produces native code and does not run on the JVM.

-Kotlin plays well with all the libraries for JVM languages, including Java, Scala and Clojure; Golang is a bit harder to link with foreign libraries, but the selection you have there is all the platform native libraries (possibly excluding some advanced C++ libraries because of their API).
+Kotlin plays well with all the libraries for JVM languages, including Java, Scala, and Clojure; Golang is a bit harder to link with foreign libraries, but the selection you have there is all the platform native libraries (possibly excluding some advanced C++ libraries because of their API).

 1. Install Latest JDK and set Java in Path variable

 2. Install IntelliJ IDE for code development

 Google did not replace Java, they added Kotlin official support.